TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 ### Damage multiplier for different houses

 - Warheads are now able to define the extra damage multiplier for owner house, ally houses and enemy houses.
-The values in warheads are default to respective `[CombatDamage]` -> `DamageXXMultiplier`, which all default to 1.0 .Note that this will not affect damage with ignore defenses.
+If the warhead's own `DamageXXMultiplier` are not set, these will default to respective `[CombatDamage]` -> `DamageXXMultiplier` which all default to 1.0 .Note that `DamageAlliesMultiplier` won't affect your own units like `AffectsAllies` did, and this function will not affect damage with ignore defenses like `Suicide`.etc .

 In `rulesmd.ini`:
 ```ini